-In our opinion, Arabian American Development Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, Arabian American Development Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets and the related consolidated statements of income, stockholders' equity and cash flows of Arabian American Development Company, and our report dated March 13, 2008, expressed an unqualified opinion.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets and the related consolidated statements of income, stockholders' equity and cash flows of Arabian American Development Company, and our report dated March 13, 2009 expressed an unqualified opinion.

-/s/ Moore Stephens Travis Wolff, L.L.P.
+/s/ Travis, Wolff & Company, L.L.P. (also known as Moore Stephens TravisWolff, L.L.P.)

-Dallas, Texas